Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Benkei speed tech

-This is one of the game's fastest movement tactics.
-It breaks the speed cap and can be done nearly universally - all you need is Benkei with a maxed out Speed and a weapon with Agility 10.

-This trick relies on Benkei's air special which makes him leap into the air and then dig underground for around 4 seconds.
-While digging, Benkei moves at his usual base Speed, but the attack also gains a percentage-based speed bonus from Agility 10, therefore allowing Benkei to bypass the Speed cap.
+Benkei's air special makes him leap high into the air followed by a quick forward downsmash that leaves him underground in a "digging" state.
+This action uses Benkei's base Speed and it also gains a percentage-based speed bonus from Agility 10.
+Conveniently for speedrunners, it ignores Speed cap and allows movement at such a high velocity it can even be difficult to control.
+The average Speed of this technique is hard to estimate, but it's probably in the 420-440 range.

+It's useful to note that it's not only the grounded digging state which breaks Speed cap but also the aerial downsmash preceding it, so Benkei can fly through the air a very long distance if you set up the right circumstances for it.
+He can't be steered at all until he hits ground level, though.

+Besides being very fast, one huge advantage of Benkei's speed digging is that it's extremely steerable.
+Although it's a little difficult to control since you move so quick, it's fundamentally a highly responsive movement tactic that you can even use in narrow areas with tight corners with some practice.
+Benkei is also immune to water and slippery collision while digging, allowing him to move quickly even through challenging terrain.

 Each dig is followed by a short cooldown, but you can skip most of it with a character switch.
 It's a bit of a bother, but this saves a second or two per use.

-One big benefit of Benkei's speed digging is that it's extremely steerable.
-Although it's a little difficult to control since you move so quick, it's fundamentally a highly responsive movement tactic that you can even use in narrow areas with tight corners.
-Benkei is also immune to water and slippery collision while digging, allowing him to move quickly even through challenging terrain.
+This movement tactic is incredibly useful in individual level categories, but it's harder to utilize in full game runs - for best results, you first have to setup Benkei with maxed out Speed and Agility 10.
+It's also very costly as far as musou is concerned if you try relying on it early game.

-This movement tactic is more situational on PS4 because it only works at low frame rate.
-On PC, you can do it everywhere with vsync 30.
+Benkei speed digging is more situational on PS4 because it only works at low frame rate.
+You can do it everywhere with vsync 30 on PC.

 This glitch does not exist in the original WO3 since it doesn't have air specials.